Page fault

 In computing, a page fault is an exception that the memory management unit (MMU) raises when a process accesses a memory page without proper preparations.
 Accessing the page requires a mapping to be added to the process's virtual address space.
 Furthermore, the actual page contents may need to be loaded from a back-up, e.g. a disk.
 The MMU detects the page fault, but the operating system's kernel handles the exception by making the required page accessible in the physical memory or denying an illegal memory access.

-Valid page faults are common and necessary to increase the amount of memory available to programs in any operating system that uses virtual memory, such as Windows, macOS, and the Linux kernel.
+Valid page faults are common and necessary to increase the amount of memory available to programs in any operating system that uses virtual memory, such as Windows and macOS.

 Types

 Minor page fault

-If the page is loaded in memory at the time the fault is generated, but is not marked in the memory management unit as being loaded in memory, then it is called a minor or soft page fault.
+If the page is loaded in memory at the time the fault is generated, but is not marked in the memory management unit as being loaded in memory, then it is called a minor, or soft, page fault.
 The page fault handler in the operating system merely needs to make the entry for that page in the memory management unit point to the page in memory and indicate that the page is loaded in memory; it does not need to read the page into memory.
-This could happen if the memory is shared by different programs and the page is already brought into memory for other programs.
+This could happen if the memory is shared by different programs and the page has already been brought into memory for another program.

 Major page fault

 This is the mechanism used by an operating system to increase the amount of program memory available on demand.
-The operating system delays loading parts of the program from disk until the program attempts to use it, and the page fault is generated.
-If the page is not loaded in memory at the time of the fault, then it is called a major or hard page fault.
-The page fault handler in the OS needs to find a free location: either a free page in memory or a non-free page in memory.
-This later might be used by another process, in which case the OS needs to write out the data in that page (if it has not been written out since it was last modified) and mark that page as not being loaded in memory in its process page table.
-Once the space has been made available, the OS can read the data for the new page into memory, add an entry to its location in the memory management unit, and indicate that the page is loaded.
+The operating system delays loading parts of the program from disk until the program attempts to use them, at which time page faults are generated.
+If the page is not loaded in memory at the time of the fault, then the fault is major, or hard.
+The page fault handler in the OS needs to load the page into working memory, and to do so it must choose a location: either a free page or, when free space is scarce, a page in use by another process.
+In the latter case the OS needs to write the data in that page out to mass storage (if it has not been written out since it was last modified) and mark that page as not being in memory in its process page table.
+Once the space has thus been made available, the OS reads the data for the new page into memory, adds an entry for its location in the memory management unit, and indicates that the page is loaded.
 Thus, major faults are more expensive than minor faults and add storage access latency to the interrupted program's execution.